danilgugu/user-management-service/README.md

 ## Stop

-If you want to stop the application and save everything as it is in database, simply type `docker compose stop` in terminal in root of this project.
+If you want to stop the application and save everything as it is in database, simply type `docker compose down` in terminal in root of this project.
+You can quit docker and even shut down your PC and then start it again, data would not be lost.
 After it, you can start the application again with `docker compose up -d`, this time it should be much faster.

-## Stop and remove

-If you want to stop the application and remove everything from the database, type `docker compose down` in terminal in root of this project.
-After it, you can start the application again with `docker compose up -d`, but all the data in database will be lost.